thehamzarocks/QU/README.md

 [Download QU for Windows](https://github.com/thehamzarocks/QU/releases/download/v1.0.0/QU.Windows.zip)

-Unzip the archive and run the .exe
+Unzip the archive and run the .exe</br>
-May not work properly on resolutions lower than 1366 x 768 If your game is running slow, try running at a lower Graphics Quality
+May not work properly on resolutions lower than 1366 x 768</br>
+If your game is running slow, try running at a lower Graphics quality</br>

 [Download QU for Linux](https://github.com/thehamzarocks/QU/releases/download/v1.0.0/QU.Linux.zip)

-Unzip the archive.
+Unzip the archive</br>
-Right click on the .x86_64 file and click properties Go to permissions and give it permissions to execute Run the file
+Right click on the .x86_64 file and click properties</br>
+Go to permissions and give it permissions to execute</br>
+Run the file</br>
-If the above steps don't work, try them with the .x86 file instead
+If the above steps don't work, try them with the .x86 file instead</br>

-In case you find any bugs or face any problems, feel free to let us know by creating an new issue here:
+In case you find any bugs or face any problems, feel free to let us know by creating an new issue here:</br>
 [Create an Issue](https://github.com/thehamzarocks/QU/issues)